One of the most important elements to being a good SDR is your social profile, both online and offline.

 For example one of the archetypes is the ‘Lover’ brand, an approach that focuses on appreciating its customers.
 You can shout out your customers, you can tag them in a valentine’s day post on a social media platform, or just thank them.
 This distinguishes you from the other companies that boost your profile.

 Something that happens often, whether prospecting on social or offline, are sales autopilot.
-This is a term everyone knows, it’s where you can jump into a pitch and pitch anything, anytime, anywhere.
+This is where you can jump into a pitch and pitch anything, anytime, anywhere.
 Disney says this is not the best approach.

 What people need to do is be on their level.
 Treat your prospects like equals so you can build a relationship.
 Increasing familiarity happens through likes, comments, and reactions.
 It helps people know who you are.